bcosca/fatfree/readme.md

 You can use framework variables directly in your templates.
 You don't have to instruct PHP to reference a variable outside the current scope using a global keyword inside each function or method.
 All F3 variables are global to your application.
 Setting the Fat-Free equivalent of a PHP global like `SESSION` also changes PHP's underlying `$_SESSION`.
 Altering the latter also alters the framework counterpart.

-Fat-Free automates session management.
+Fat-Free does not maintain just a dumb storage for variables and their values.
+It can also automate session management.
 Assigning or retrieving a value through F3's `SESSION` variable auto-starts the session.
-If you use `$_SESSION` (or session-related functions) instead of the framework variable `SESSION`, your application becomes responsible for managing sessions.
+If you use `$_SESSION` (or session-related functions) directly, instead of the framework variable `SESSION`, your application becomes responsible for managing sessions.

-There are several predefined global variables used internally by Fat-Free, and you can certainly use them in your application.
+There are several predefined global variables used internally by Fat-Free, and you can certainly utilize them in your application.
 Be sure you know what you're doing.
 Altering some Fat-Free global variables may result in unexpected framework behavior.

 The framework has several variables to help you keep your files and directory structures organized.
 We've seen how we can automate class loading by using the `AUTOLOAD`.
 There's a `UI` global variable, which contains the path pointing to the location of your HTML views/templates. `DEBUG` is another variable you'll be using quite often during application development and it's used for setting the verbosity of error traces.

-Refer to the [Quick Reference](#quick-reference) if you need a comprehensive list of F3 framework variables.
+Refer to the [Quick Reference](#quick-reference) if you need a comprehensive list of built-in framework variables.

 ### Naming Rules

 A framework variable may contain any number of letters, digits and underscores.
 It must start with an alpha character and should have no spaces.
 Variable names are case-sensitive.

 F3 uses all-caps for internal predefined global variables.
 Nothing stops you from using variable names consisting of all-caps in your own program, but as a general rule, stick to lowercase (or camelCase) when you set up your own variables so you can avoid any possible conflict with current and future framework releases.

-You should not use PHP reserved words like if, for, class, etc. as framework variable names.
+You should not use PHP reserved words like `if`, `for`, `class`, `default`, etc. as framework variable names.
 These may cause unpredictable results.

 ### Working with String and Array Variables